 Lisa Hodes, Vice President and Fundraising Chair at The Children’s Fund for Glycogen Storage Disease Research

-As a longtime Arreva client, The Children’s Fund for Glycogen Storage Disease Research knew that they could reach out to Arreva to help them redesign their website to match a new look and feel catered towards individuals living with or recently diagnosed with GSD.
+As a longtime Arreva client, The Children’s Fund for Glycogen Storage Disease Research knew that they could reach out to Arreva to help them redesign their website to match a fresh look and feel catered towards individuals living with or recently diagnosed with GSD.

 "The thorough website redesign process was extremely valuable to us.
-We know how important our website is as a key tool for our outreach and for helping us to create the awareness for our cause that can be supported with the funds to support the research,” said Lisa Hodes, “…and even though I elongated the process through extensive research on other children’s charities so we could find the right look and feel for our vision, everyone I worked with on the Arreva team was amazing in getting it done and delivering a terrific site.
-They gave suggestions, they listened to me, and they created and recreated what I wanted multiple times, until it ended up perfect.
+We know how important our website is as a key tool for our outreach.
+It helps us to create awareness for our cause and drive donations to support the research,” said Lisa Hodes, “…We took our time to develop the right vision.
+Everyone I worked with on the Arreva team played an essential role to delivering a terrific site.
+They gave suggestions, they listened, and they created and recreated, until it ended up perfect.
 I couldn’t ask for a better team to support our organization.”

 With a brand-new website, but no opportunity to host their annual gala, The Children’s Fund for Glycogen Storage Disease Research again reached out to Arreva for help in setting up a campaign in ExceedFurther®, Arreva’s All-in-One, Digital Fundraising, Donor Relationship Management, and Auction Software solution.
-The organization strategized with Arreva’s team of fundraising experts to create a “Give from the Heart Campaign,” which encouraged their supporters to still donate whatever they could, even during the Pandemic, so that the important research could continue.
+The organization strategized with Arreva’s team of fundraising experts to create a “Gift from the Heart Campaign,” which encouraged their supporters to donate whatever they could, even during the Pandemic, so that the important research could continue.
 This campaign was an email and mail outreach, which was set up within their donor relationship management database in ExceedFurther and sent out at the end of the year in 2020.
 The organization also added a campaign button to their new website to encourage their visitors/supporters to donate through ExceedFurther.
 This enabled them to send out automatic thank-you notes to their supporters, streamlining their follow up process and showing their donors that their gift was extremely appreciated and valued.

-The Children’s Fund for Glycogen Storage Disease Research Fund was able to elevate their digital fundraising and donor relationship management through an all-in-one solution with a single, unified database providing them with a 360°view of their donor base, providing them with powerful data, and insights going forward, as well as a new and significantly improved professionally designed website to create even greater awareness and to tell their story with impact to drive fundraising and support.
+The Children’s Fund for Glycogen Storage Disease Research was able to elevate their digital fundraising and donor relationship management through an all-in-one solution with a single, unified database providing them with a 360°view of their donor base, providing them with powerful data, and insights going forward, as well as a new and significantly improved professionally designed website to create even greater awareness and to tell their story with impact to drive fundraising and support.